 When to see a doctor

-If you know you've been exposed to hepatitis B, contact your doctor immediately.
+If you know you've been exposed to hepatitis B, contact your health care provider immediately.
 A preventive treatment may reduce your risk of infection if you receive the treatment within 24 hours of exposure to the virus.

-If you think you have signs or symptoms of hepatitis B, contact your doctor.
+If you think you have symptoms of hepatitis B, contact your health care provider.

 Hepatitis B infection is caused by the hepatitis B virus (HBV).
 The virus is passed from person to person through blood, semen or other body fluids.
 It does not spread by sneezing or coughing.